Seeds for dogs

 The best way to safely get seeds into your dog’s diet is by choosing a specialist dog food that uses seeds in their recipes, such as Butternut Box.

-We use ground flaxseed in some of our fresh meals, including Beef It Up, Chicken You Out, Ready Steady Veggie and Plant Get Enough.
+We use ground flaxseed in some of our fresh meals, including Beef It Up, Chicken You Out and Ready Steady Veggie.

 When you sign up, we will ask you a few questions about your dog including their age, breed and activity level to help decide exactly how much food they need and which recipes will help them to thrive.